markushinz/socket-gateway/example/README.md

 $ curl http://json.localhost/posts/1 # This is not allowed

-{"message":"Forbidden","error":"GET http://jsonplaceholder.typicode.com:443/posts/1 is not allowed by policy."}
+GET http://jsonplaceholder.typicode.com:443/posts/1 is not allowed by policy.
 ```

 ### Kubernetes (using Minikube)